OctopusDeploy/docs/docs/administration/reporting/report-on-deployments-using-excel.md

 ---
-title: Report on deployments using Excel & XML
+title: Report on deployments using Excel
-description: How to report on deployments using Excel & XML
+description: How to report on deployments using Excel.
-position: 10
+position: 11
 ---

 :::hint